-You’re in for a real tedious task.
+You’re in for a really tedious task.

-Alternatively, you can discover hundreds of people who have shown great interest in your blog topic by heading over to app Buzzsumo.
+Alternatively, you can discover hundreds of people who have shown great interest in your blog topic by heading over to the app Buzzsumo.

-If the comment section is not served on a page by page basis – I mean not broken into several pages – the task got easier, but if you have to navigate from page one to the last page, more work to do.
+If the comment section is not served on a page-by-page basis.
+I mean not broken into several pages – the task got easier.
+But if you have to navigate from page one to the last page, more work to do.

-So, here is an option……
+So, here is an option…